MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response-solution-recommendations.md

 This recommended action is available when:

-- A [supported third-party EDR solutions](detect-endpoint-detection-response-solutions.md) isn't detected on the machine.
+- A [supported non-Microsoft EDR solution](detect-endpoint-detection-response-solutions.md) isn't detected on the machine.
 - A required Defender for Cloud plan (Defender for Servers Plan 2 or Defender CSPM) isn't enabled for the machine.

 Fix the recommendation as follows: